eyenikeyev/azure.portal/README.md

 </p>
 <img src="https://i.imgur.com/zaWbNLc.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 </p>
-This is the conclusion of the Basics of Azure Portal
+This is the conclusion of the Basics of Azure Portal lab